shobrook/saplings/README.md

 ## Quickstart

-Below is a simple agent equipped with a tool for multiplying numbers together.
-It uses Monte Carlo Tree Search (MCTS) under the hood to solve tricky arithmetic problems.
+Below is a simple agent implementing Monte Carlo tree search (MCTS).
+It's equipped with a multiplication tool to solve tricky arithmetic problems.

 ```python
 from saplings.examples import MultiplicationTool